-How a talent marketplace can boost internal mobility-Reading time: 4 Minutes
+How a talent marketplace can boost internal mobility

 With the war for talent raging on, more and more companies are prioritising internal mobility.
 Still, many of them fail to deliver.
 “From reluctant managers to poor data management, there’s often more than one hurdle to overcome”, says Alice Tranchant, co-founder of huapii.
 “The good news: a talent marketplace can get things moving – literally.”

 Objective: attract, engage, retain

 Research by SD Worx indicates that about 4 in 10 European employers struggle to find talent.
 This is slowing down the growth potential of thousands of organisations.
 To make matters worse, attracting talent isn’t the only issue.
 Engaging and retaining talent appears to be almost as difficult – particularly for larger companies.
 And if turnover rates increase, the lack of adequate inflow only becomes more worrying.